nishant2014/AWS-SAA-C02-Course/README.md

 ## Elastic-Cloud-Compute-EC2

-EC2 provides Infrastructure as a Service (IAAS Product)
+EC2 provides Infrastructure as a Service (IaaS Product)

 ### Virtualization 101